captbrando/hackingbrando/Branden, the Human.md

 ## The Average Week

 You and I will plan on a 1:1 every week for at least 30 minutes.
-This is your meeting, not mine.
+If you want to move this to every other week once we get into a good flow, I'm happy to do this.
+This is *your* meeting, not mine.
 I would prefer we discuss topics of substance, not just updates.
-I'm sure we will both be guilty of asking for updates on things while we are talking, but we can get those updates via IM, text, or by including them in the meeting invite just as easily.
+I'm sure we will both be guilty of asking for updates on things while we are talking, but we can get those updates via IM (Slack/Teams), text, or by including them in the meeting invite just as easily.
 I'd prefer to tackle bigger subjects during our 1:1s.

 We will also touch with the team weekly (including your peers).
 This meeting is designed to be a mix of tactical touch points with substantive topics that affect most or all of the team.
 We may include guest speakers or other people outside our direct team that support what we do.
 Similar to 1:1s, we aren’t discussing status at this meeting, but issues of substance that affect the whole team.
 If we have a large project bringing us together, we may leverage that space for our meeting to avoid meeting fatigue.

 You can message me at any time.
 I will respond as quickly as I am able.
 I also read all my email and work to get close to *Inbox Zero* every week.
-I am not tied to my inbox and tend to process in batches.
+I am not tied to my inbox and generally process it in batches.
 If you need me to look at something quickly, message me to get my attention.

-I like emails [written with military precision](https://hbr.org/2016/11/how-to-write-email-with-military-precision?autocomplete=true).
+I like [precicely written emails](https://hbr.org/2016/11/how-to-write-email-with-military-precision?autocomplete=true).
 Not all my emails will look like this.
 If I am trying to get an executive's attention, I follow this format.
 If you want to get my attention, you should follow it too.

 If I am traveling, I will let you know.
 We will keep our meetings, noting I may need to adjust based on my current time zone.

 I do typically work a little bit on the weekend.
-This is my choice. **I do not expect you to work on the weekend, UNLESS we are doing validations for a production deployment.** I might email or text you, but unless I let you know it's urgent, it can always wait until work begins for you on Monday.
+This is my choice. **I do not expect you to work on the weekend, UNLESS your role requires you to perform tasks during those times.** I might email or text you, but unless I let you know it's urgent, it can always wait until work begins for you at the beginning of your work week (generally Monday, but Sunday in other areas of the globe).

 ## Guiding Principles